What are design rights?

 apply for a Registered Community Design (RCD) covering the whole of the EU

 apply directly to the IP offices of most major countries around the world.
-You can use the WIPO Directory to find the country and corresponding office
+You can use the World Intellectual Property Organization (WIPO) Directory to find the country and corresponding office

-apply using the Hague System where you can apply to a number of different countries or territories at the same time, using only one application
+apply using the Hague System where you can apply to several different countries or territories at the same time, using only one application

 If you have an unregistered design right, you may still be able to get protection.
 For example, using the Unregistered Community Design (UCD) right which covers the entire EU.
 For more information, read Protecting intellectual property overseas.